denysdovhan/wtfjs/README.md

 ## `document.all` is an object, but it is undefined

-> ⚠️ It's a part of Browser API and wouldn't work in a Node.js environment ⚠️
+> ⚠️ This is part of the Browser API and won't work in a Node.js environment ⚠️

 Despite the fact that `document.all` is an array-like object and it gives access to the DOM nodes in the page, it responds to the `typeof` function as `undefined`.